Closing Gaps in Ovarian CancerPosted on by

 CDC is working with its National Comprehensive Cancer Program (NCCCP) to translate the research findings on gynecologic oncologists.
 NCCCP grantees in selected states will work with CDC researchers to implement an ovarian cancer action plan that incorporates health system and environmental changes to ensure all women get the recommended treatment for ovarian cancer.

-As part of its national campaign to educate the public, Inside Knowledge: Get the Facts about Gynecologic Cancer, CDC continues to highlight the symptoms of ovarian cancer, when to seek treatment for symptoms, and stresses the need for women newly diagnosed with ovarian cancer to seek care from a gynecologic oncologist.
+As part of its national campaign to educate the public, Inside Knowledge About Gynecologic Cancer, CDC continues to highlight the symptoms of ovarian cancer, when to seek treatment for symptoms, and stresses the need for women newly diagnosed with ovarian cancer to seek care from a gynecologic oncologist.

 Working together, we can close the gaps in ovarian cancer and ensure that more women with ovarian cancer have access to or receive the recommended treatment for ovarian cancer.